04 Jul How to Set Up YOUR Tactical Plate Carrier for Military & Airsoft

 A common sense amongst shooters is to keep your front panel as minimalistic as possible, because the more magazines and pouches you’re stacking onto one another, the more bulkier it will get and the more uncomfortable it will be to go in a prone position.

-Furthermore, if you want to carry some sort of rear mounted pouch beneath your plate panel, bear your movement capabilities in mind.
+Furthermore, if you want to carry some sort of dangler pouch beneath your plate panel, bear your movement capabilities in mind.
 Some don’t like them because of that and we personally suggest to first look for other options to store your stuff before considering such a pouch.

 That said, a common mag count for your primary usually lays around 7 magazines.
 When doing so that usually means 1 mag in the gun, 1 or 2 on your belt and the other 4 or 5 on your carrier of which most on your front panel.